 - 7.25 The village of Sway (population 2,700) includes a station on the main railway line and a modest range of services, local shops, businesses and accommodation.
 A housing needs survey for the parish in 2013 identifies a significant local housing need for 98 additional dwellings arising from within the local community.
 Recent windfall site developments in Sway have not provided affordable housing for local people due to their modest size and rural exception sites have not been forthcoming.
 Therefore a site allocation through the Local Plan provides the best route for securing affordable housing to meet the identified local community needs. - 7.26 The defined village boundary of Sway was identified in the 1980s and has not been reviewed since.
 With international nature conservation designations adjoining the village boundaries to the north and the east the only area of potential is to the south and west of the village, which is also located closer to the school, services and transport links in the village centre. - 7.27 Land to the south of Church Lane in Sway has been identified as suitable to make a significant contribution towards meeting the identified local housing needs arising within the parish.
 The site is located within a short, level walk of the existing services within the village, including the station, shops and school.
+The provision of a safe, off-road pedestrian link from the Jubilee Fields Sports Ground to Church Lane though the site will be supported.
 The site will also provide additional community benefits through the provision of 1 hectare of informal greenspace to complement the more formal recreational facilities available at the adjacent Jubilee Field.